coderitter/knight-form/README.md

 ## Use your own validator

-To use your own validation framework you can register a function which will receive your custom app specific context should be able to translate the error message.
+To use your own validation framework you can register a function which will receive your custom app specific context.
+That way you can access resources from your framework which you can use to translate the error messages for example.

 ```typescript
 var field = new Field('string', 'name')